 In some cases, we earn commissions from affiliate links in our posts.

-If you loved Dawn French in Delicious and Vicar of Dibley, you'll be delighted to know she's the star of an upcoming comedy-drama by Genial Productions.
+If you loved Dawn French in Delicious and Vicar of Dibley, you'll be delighted to know she's the star of an upcoming comedy-drama, The Trouble With Maggie Cole (initially known as Glass Houses) by Genial Productions.
 The new series went into production earlier this year in Devon, filming six one-hour episodes.

 — Dawn French (@Dawn_French) March 5, 2019